FOR IMMEDIATE RELEASE

 - The Award of Merit which is presented for excellence in history programs, projects, and people when compared with similar activities nationwide;

-- The Albert B. Corey Award, named in honor of a founder and former president of AASLH, which recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.
+- The Albert B. Corey Award is named in honor of a founder and former president of AASLH, and recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.
 This year’s winner is the Vashon-Maury Island Heritage Museum in Vashon Island, WA.

-Presentation of the awards will be made at a special banquet during the 2014 AASLH Annual Meeting in St. Paul, Minnesota, on Friday, September 19.
-The banquet is supported by a generous contribution from the History Channel.
-A list of all winners by state is attached.
+Presentation of the awards will be made at a special banquet during the 2015 AASLH Annual Meeting in Louisville, Kentucky, on Friday, September 18.
+The banquet is supported by a generous contribution from the HISTORY™.

 Since 1940, AASLH has provided leadership and support for its members who preserve and interpret state and local history to make the past more meaningful.
 AASLH is a not-for-profit professional organization of individuals and institutions working to preserve and promote history.
 From its headquarters in Nashville, Tennessee, AASLH works to advance knowledge, understanding, and appreciation of local history in America.
 AASLH publishes books, technical publications, a quarterly magazine, a monthly newsletter, and maintains numerous affinity groups and committees serving a broad range of constituents across the historical community.
 The association also sponsors regional and national training workshops and an annual meeting.
-For more information on the awards program and AASLH, please visit www.aaslh.org.
+For more information, visit www.aaslh.org.